jeznag/name-game/README.md

 # Name-game
-Game to help you learn colleague's names when you start a new job
+Game to help you learn colleague's names when you start a new job.
+All tests pass now.
+Currently only has a pre-built list of people.
+Will be adding in LinkedIn integration as the next step.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.